 - Real/cut pine boughs, wreaths etc. should be placed in your green organics carts IF all decorative items (bows, wires, plastic baubles etc.) have been removed.
 If wreaths are wrapped around metal wiring or frames they must be deconstructed to separate tree pieces from metals and plastics.
 If that can’t be done, the wreaths must go in your garbage cart.

 Trees not placed out by the cut-off date can be self-hauled to the north-east corner parking lot of the Operations Centre 100-1118 North Railway Street.
+(Trees will be accepted until January 31, 2020).

 In addition to these seasonal programs, there are also many environmental events that happen throughout the year that can help you increase your waste diversion.
 Some of those include Repair Cafes, composting workshops, clothing exchanges, document shredding, curbside giveaway day and more.